ladybug-tools/ladybug-web/README.md

 * 2D plot of Sun azimuth and altitude once an hour at the 21st of each month.
 * Default is lat/lon of San Francisco
 * Buttons to display data for New York, Isfahan, San Francisco and Sydney
-* Midnight highlighted i red.
+* Midnight highlighted in red.
 Noon highlighted in green

 Latest update: 2016-03-10 /R2